 Students may utilize the Medical Laboratory Technology laboratory to practice the laboratory procedures.
-A student can do this by scheduling time with the faculty or program director because unit use is ONLY allowed in the presence of a faculty member.
-Students can use the labs to study/ read their textbook but need to notify a faculty member.
+A student can do this by scheduling time with the clinical coordinator or program director because unit use is ONLY allowed in the presence of an MLT faculty member.
+Students can use the labs to study/ read their textbook but need to notify an MLT faculty member.
 Students may request tutoring services.